Li Hong

-Li Hong (652 – 25 May 675) was a crown prince of the Tang dynasty of China.
+Li Hong (652 – 25 May 675) (Note: The Zizhi Tongjian recorded that Li died on the jihai day of the 4th month of the 2nd year of the Shangyuan era of Tang Gaozong's reign.
+This corresponds to 25 May 675 in the Gregorian calendar.
+Li Hong's biographies in both Books of Tang recorded that he was 24 (by East Asian reckoning) when he died.) was a crown prince of the Tang dynasty of China.
 He was the fifth son of Emperor Gaozong and the eldest son of his second wife Empress Wu (popularly known as Wu Zetian).
 After being titled Prince of Dai (代王) in 655, he became crown prince in 656.
 As he grew older, he often came in conflict with his ambitious and powerful mother and it is believed by traditional historians that she poisoned him to death in 675.
 His father Emperor Gaozong, then still reigning, posthumously honored him with an imperial title.

 Background

 Li Hong's mother Consort Wu had been a concubine of Emperor Taizong.
 After Emperor Taizong's death in 649, she, like all of his surviving concubines who did not bear children, was sent to Ganye Temple (感業寺) to be a Buddhist nun.
 However in 650 or 651 Emperor Gaozong, Emperor Taizong's son and successor, visited Ganye Temple to offer incense.
 He saw Wu Zetian and remembered how he had been impressed by her beauty, and both of them wept.
 Emperor Gaozong's wife Empress Wang heard about this situation and decided to invite Consort Wu back to the palace to divert Gaozon's favour away from Consort Xiao.
 Empress Wang at the time did not have any sons and felt threatened by Xiao who was a favourite of Gaozong who had given birth to a son, Li Sujie.
 Consort Wu soon became his favorite and she gave birth to Li Hong in 652.
 Li Hong was Emperor Gaozong's fifth son and her first son.
 In 653, he was made the Prince of Dai.
 Emperor Gaozong's oldest son Li Zhong, who had been born to a lowly-born concubine Consort Liu, had been made the crown prince already.
 However, by that time Consort Wu had done away with her rivals.
 In 655, Consort Wu falsely accused Empress Wang and her mother Lady Liu of using witchcraft and of murdering her daughter.
 Emperor Gaozong deposed both Empress Wang and Consort Xiao and replaced Empress Wang with Consort Wu.
 Empress Wang and Consort Xiao were then executed on Empress Wu's orders.
 Wu used her uncontested position to get her ally in court, the official Xu Jingzong, to submit a petition.
 He argued that now that the empress had her own sons, Li Zhong should step aside.
 Emperor Gaozong agreed, and in spring 656, Emperor Gaozong demoted Li Zhong to the title of Prince of Liang and made Li Hong the crown prince instead.